UCD-CCI/Underserved/README.md

 - Enter your platform FQDN (e.g., `underserved.myngo.com`)

 **Organisation Details:**
-- Use a short name without spaces
+- Enter Name without spaces
 - Provide a valid administrative email address

 **SSL Certificates:**
 - Initially, private SSL certificates are used
 - You may receive browser warnings (this is expected)
-- See Section 2 for setting up valid SSL certificates

 The script will now:
 - Clone required repositories